The QSDA teachers are a team of highly motivated, trained, experienced and dedicated individuals.

 of Scots Dance Costumes.
 Sheila is married to Keith Brownlee and is the proud mum to Bree, and puppy Paisley.

 Mairi is a student turned teacher.
-Having danced with the QSDA for years, upon completing her teachers examination in 2015 Mairi began teaching with the QSDA and current teaches the beginning level private lessons.
+Having danced with the QSDA for years, upon completing her teachers examination in 2015 Mairi began teaching with the QSDA.
 A 2017 graduate of Alma College, Mairi studied Communications and Psychology and was a member of the Alma College Kiltie Dancers, Gamma Phi Beta, Order of Omega and Active Minds.
-She currently is a Junior Integrated Producer at Leo Burnett Detroit.
+She currently is an Integrated Producer at Leo Burnett Detroit.

 Kim, known to the dancers as Miss Kimmy, came first into the studio as our biggest fan!
 Kim began taking on an